 Risk control and assessment is a high priority for IPG and IPG carries out continuous reviews to improve its effectiveness.
-In the last couple of years IPG has started to operate a new vendor on-boarding platform which includes a modern slavery assessment for suppliers.
+IPG has introduced a new vendor on-boarding platform which includes a modern slavery assessment for suppliers.
 The initial vendor request includes a specific question on whether the supplier supplies services in the UK.
 If the supplier responds yes to that request they are asked further basic questions about modern slavery compliance, their own risk analysis of their supply chain and whether or not they have issued a modern slavery statement.
-This platform is currently operating in the UK, USA and Canada and its use will be rolled out to Australia, Singapore, India and The Philippines in 2024.
+This platform was initially operated in the UK, USA and Canada and was rolled out to Australia, Singapore, India and The Philippines in July 2024.
+Its use is extending to China, Hong Kong, Taiwan and Japan in 2025.